Sparrownor1/Sparrownor1/README.md

 I'm Sachit, aka slumba or @Sparrownor1.
 He/him/his

-🌱 I’m currently learning how to write cool code and prove weird math at CMU.
+🌱 I’m currently learning a bunch of cool things at CMU.
+I'm into probability, systems, and computer science theory.

 ⚡ Fun fact: I know 35 digits of pi